tkegan/ndvector/README.md

 ## API
 let s by a scalar (float)
-let p, p# be instances of an n-dimensional Point let v, v# be instances of an n-dimensional Vector
+let p, p# be instances of Point let v, v# be instances of Vector

-Point
+Class Point

 	- constructor - create a Point from one or more float parameters, a tuple of floats, or a list of floats

 	- properties:

 		- dimension - the dimension of the Point

 	- operators:

 		- 'p + v' addition of a Vector to a Point to get the Point at the tip of the Vector if the tail of the vector is moved to the Point

 		- 'p1 - p2' subtraction of a Point from a Point to get the Vector between the Points

 		- 'p1 == p2' equality (See Note 1)

 		- 'p1 != p2' not equality (See Note 1)

-Vector
+Class Vector

 	- constructor - create a Vector from one or more float parameters, a tuple of floats, or a list of floats

 	- properties:
 		- dimension - the dimension of the vector
 		- magnitude - the magnitude of the vector

 	- operators

 		- 'v1 + v2' vector addition

 		- 'v1 - v2' vector subtraction

 		- 'v1 * v2' scalar aka dot product (v1 * v2 => scalar)

 		- 'v * s' scale vector

 		- 'v1 @ v2' vector aka cross product (v1 * v2 => vector) (See Note 2)

 		- 'v1 == v2' equality (See Note 1)

 		- 'v1 != v2' not equality (See Note 1)

 	- methods

 		- angle() - find the angle in radians between the vector and another vector

 		- normalize() - find a unit vector with the same direction as the vector

 ### Notes